The B2B Customer Journey – what you need to know

-Remember, also, that because the buying cycle in B2B tends to be longer than in B2C, and because there are more stakeholders involved in the decision, marketing that understands this and talks to different stakeholders will be far more likely to strike a chord and be successful than formulaic prose targeting at one perceived decision maker.
+Remember, also, that because the B2B customer journey tends to be longer than in B2C, and because there are more stakeholders involved in the decision, marketing that understands this and talks to different stakeholders will be far more likely to strike a chord and be successful than formulaic prose targeting at one perceived decision maker.

 What’s most important is to continually plant seeds.
 Map out your content plan with a schedule of topics, angles, and insights, and make sure you talk about your areas of expertise, in as many media as appropriate.

 The brand that consistently provides insightful thought-provoking content is far more memorable, trustworthy, and authoritative than the one that just shouts about a product every so often.

 2. Know your audience

 If you know your proposition, then you know your audience.
 That’s to say that whatever pain you solve, your audience are the people who feel that pain.

 Knowing that, you know the sort of companies they work for, the kind of job titles they have, even what their typical day might look like.